romilly/pi-towers-workshop/manuscript/Chapter6.md

 * [RAREblog](http://blog.rareschool.com/) The place where I blog about my own experiments, including a lot about the micro:bit, the Raspberry Pi and Robots.
 * [follow me on twitter](https://twitter.com/rareblog) for tweets about robots, electronics, Arduino and micro:bit
+* You can join this workbook's [private FaceBook group](https://www.facebook.com/groups/microbit60mins/).
+You'll have to ask to join.
+(That helps us keep spammers at bay!)

 You can contact me by email: I'm romilly.cocking@gmail.com

 Have fun and keep learning!